falconry/falcon/doc/user/tutorial.rst

 stream; Falcon never spools or decodes request data, instead giving you direct access to the incoming binary stream provided by the WSGI server.

-Note that we are setting the status to '201 Created'.
+Note that we are setting the
+`HTTP response status code <http://httpstatus.es>`_ to "201 Created".
 For a full list of predefined status strings, simply call ``help`` on ``falcon.status_codes``:

 .. code:: bash